-A final theme that emerged was how participants learned about "social finance and impact investing" and the "social impact investments available."
+A final theme that emerged was how participants learned about "social finance and impact investing" and the "social impact investments available." there are many 'politics' to navigate within the SE co-op, non-profit charity sectors.

 As one person noted, "Social enterprises' impact investing are on the rise."
 Respondents learned that finances and investments of SEs are complex, especially when the impact of the SEs on society are considered as well.